nanum-jeon/nanum-jeon.github.io/_pages/teaching.md

 * Facilitated discussions on development practices across Asia

 ### [Organizer, Summer Institute in Computational Social Science (SICSS)-UCLA](https://sicss.io/2023/ucla/)
+* Led the planning and coordination of a 10-day Data Science for Social Science lecture series, managing venue logistics, syllabus development, and participant selection
 * Delivered lectures on machine learning applications in social sciences
 * Taught integration of computational methods with sociological research